Tipping.

 The Tipping Debate in America

-Right now, restaurant servers are often paid less than minimum wage and rely on tips to make up the difference.
-Some states require employers to pay servers at least minimum wage, but most customers don’t know which states those are—so they tip as usual.
+Nowadays, restaurant waiters are usually paid sub-minimum wage and have to supplement it with tips.
+There are some states that require employers to pay servers a minimum wage, but consumers for the most part have no idea which states these are—so they tip as usual.

-Tipping is supposed to reflect good service.
-But when it becomes expected, it loses its meaning.
-And if you're never going to return to that restaurant, tipping doesn't improve future service either.
+Tipping is supposed to signal quality service.
+But if it's mandatory, it loses its significance.
+And if you're never returning to the restaurant, tipping does not improve future service either.

 There are two big issues with the current system:

-Etiquette evolves, and many people are now rethinking how tipping should work.
-Changes are slow, but the conversation is ongoing—and we may eventually move toward a fairer system.
+Etiquette is changing, and many people are second-guessing how tipping should be.
+Gradually, things are modifying, but the conversation never stops—and perhaps someday we will make the change to a fairer system.

 Other Restaurant Tipping Scenarios

-• Buffets: A 10% tip is standard.
-You're thanking the staff for things like clearing plates and refilling drinks.
+Buffets: Tip 10%.
+You're showing appreciation for things like clearing plates and refilling glasses.

-• Exceptional service: Tip closer to 20% if your server went above and beyond.
+Exceptional service: Tip something closer to 20% if your server did something above the call of duty.

-• Already added tip: Some restaurants include an automatic gratuity (often 18%) for large parties.
-Check your bill so you don’t double-tip unless you want to.
+Already on the tip: Some restaurants charge a mandatory gratuity (typically 18%) for groups.
+Check your bill so you won't accidentally double-tip unless you'd like to.

-• Lingering at your table: If you stay longer than usual, consider adding an extra 10–15% since you may be affecting the server’s earnings.
+Waiting at your table: If you're slow, consider adding an additional 10–15% because you could be affecting the server's pay.

-• Using a discount: If you use a coupon (like “buy one, get one half-off”), tip based on the original value of the meal.
+Deducting a discount: If you're using a coupon (e.g., "buy one, get one half-price"), tip on the full price of the meal.

 Tipping the Host or Maître d'

-Normally, you don’t tip the person who seats you.
-But if you're a regular and they do you favors (like saving your favorite table), tipping $10–$20 every so often is appreciated.
-If you’re not a regular but they go out of their way to get you a table on a busy night, a $10–$15 tip after you’re seated is appropriate.
-For large parties, tip more.
+You typically do not tip the person who seats you.
+If you're a regular and they hold a table for you (et cetera), tipping $10–$20 occasionally is great.
+If you're not a regular but they go above and beyond to seat you on a busy night, a $10–$15 tip once seated is acceptable.
+Tip extra for large parties.

 Bartenders